What Does it Cost to Sell your Home?

 In the event there are any outstanding HOA dues or fines these will be paid during the closing process.

-If your property is currently connected to an onsite septic system the county will require an OWS permit upon the transfer of property.
-The OWS permit consists of a full septic system service & inspection.
-Keep in mind an OWS permit is only valid for 6 months so speak with a Paffrath & Thomas broker so you can better understand the right timing for obtaining the OWS permit.
+If your property is currently connected to an onsite septic system, the county will require an OWS permit upon the transfer of property.
+The OWS permit consists of a full septic system service and inspection.
+Keep in mind an OWS permit is only valid for 6 months so timing of the permit is important.

 Depending on your home we may suggest that you stage your property.
+This means setting up and decorating your home in a way that is more appealing to your potential buyer.
 Staging will often result in a quicker sale and a greater purchase price than a home that is not staged.
-Although some homes may need staging a majority will not need anything.
-At Paffrath & Thomas we have professional contacts that can make different recommendations based on the property and your budget.
-Often when a home is professionally staged the buyer will notice a much greater sense of arrival and will appreciate the value of the home.
+At Paffrath & Thomas, we have professional contacts that can make different recommendations based on the property and your budget.

 Capital Gains Tax